-When you face a criminal charge, it can seem like the odds are stacked against you.
-We’ll work diligently to protect your rights.
+When you face a criminal charge, it can seem like the odds are against you.
+We’ll work to even the odds and fight to protect you.

-At Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
-LPA, we’re committed to providing compassionate and experienced criminal defense for your charge.
+At Kademenos, Wisehart, Hines, Dolyk & Wright Co.
+LPA, we’re committed to providing compassionate and experienced criminal defense.
 Watch the following video to hear Troy Wisehart answer your Criminal Defense Questions questions:

-Even a misdemeanor offense can be a serious legal matter in Ohio.
-The potential consequences if you’re convicted can negatively affect your life for a long time.
-Some may even follow you for the rest of your life.
-The consequences of an Ohio criminal conviction may include:
+Even a misdemeanor is a serious legal matter in Ohio.
+The potential consequences can negatively affect your life for a long time.
+Some may even follow you forever.
+The consequences of an Ohio criminal conviction include:

 - Serving a jail or prison sentence